IepIweidieng/TJAPlayer3/tja.md

 [***OpenTaiko-OutFox standard spec***](#proposal-komi-spec): 1.3 \
 ***Impact level***: note ★★★★★ \
-***Scope***: branch, note one-shot \
+***Scope***: branch, measure division one-shot \
 ***Scope-fineness***: at-or-after \
 ***Effect time***: static \
 ***Effect target***: notes \
 ***Effect branches***: current

-Specify the next **note** to be **giant**, as in the official Wii games.
+Specify the **note** (if any) placed at the measure division of the command to be **giant**, as in the official Wii games.
 A giant notes receive input and reward points the same as a regular note, but sets certain specified [(*proposal* (Komi)) triggers](#proposal-komi-counter--trigger-commands) to true based on its received judgement.

-*Proposal* (IID): If the next note is already a giant note or is not a hit-type note, the command has no effects.
-If the next note is a big note, it is converted to a regular note and then becomes a giant note.
+*Proposal* (IID): If the specified note is already a giant note or is not a hit-type note, the command has no effects.
+If the specified note is a big note, it is converted to a regular note and then becomes a giant note.

 Can be conditionally enabled or disabled by [the (*proposal* (Komi)) `#COMMANDIF` or (*proposal* (IID)) `#COMMANDIFF` command](#proposal-komi-commandif-commands).